Verena Holmes: Professional career

 Her technical specialities included marine and locomotive engines, diesel and internal combustion engines.
 She became an associate member of the Institution of Marine Engineers in 1924 and was the first woman to be admitted to the Institution of Locomotive Engineers in 1931.

 In 1925, Holmes set up her own consulting company.
 Holmes patented a number of inventions, including the Holmes and Wingfield pneumo-thorax apparatus for treating patients with tuberculosis, a surgeon's headlamp, a poppet valve for steam locomotives, and rotary valves for internal combustion engines.
 She held patents for twelve inventions for medical devices as well as engine components.
 From 1928 to 1931 she worked at the North British Locomotive Works, Glasgow, and from 1931 to 1939 at Research Engineers Ltd.

 During World War II Holmes worked on naval weaponry and in 1940 became adviser to Ernest Bevin, the minister of labour, on the training of munition workers.
 She was appointed headquarters technical officer with the Ministry of Labour (1940-1944).

 Support for women's engineering

 Together with Caroline Haslett and Claudia Parsons, Holmes was active in the Women's Engineering Society (WES), founded in 1919.
 She served that society in several capacities, including president in 1930 and 1931 and was involved in the complex discussions about the organisation's direction of travel which led to the resignation of the second president Katharine Parsons in 1925.
-She was a delegate at first International Conference of Women in Science, Industry and Commerce in July 1925.
+She was a delegate at the first International Conference of Women in Science, Industry and Commerce in July 1925.
 In 1927 she took part in a debate on The Relative Importance of Commercial and Technical Engineering under Present-Day Conditions, debating the technical side, against fellow WES member Elizabeth M. Kennedy who supported the commercial point of view.